IamSahilvk/Agrilink/README.md

-# Agrilink Project
+# Agrilink Backend

-Express JS API web-service which captures user contributed reports and returns an aggregate report in response.
+Express JS API web-service that captures user contributed reports and returns an aggregate report in response.